-While data governance overlaps with cybersecurity, it's broader and includes compliance with industry-specific privacy laws and regulations, as well as privacy laws and regulations that govern how personal data - from customers, employees, or vendors - is processed, stored, collected, and used.

-Data governance also includes policies and protocols regarding data ethics - in particular, managing the tension between how the company may use customer data in a legally permissible way and customer expectations as to how their data will be used.
+These issues, and frequent failures to address concerns, would push regulatory bodies into action.
+Board should monitor developments in the regulator's proposal on cybersecurity risk management, strategy, governance, and incident disclosure as well as management's preparations to comply, where applicable.
+While data governance overlaps with cybersecurity, it's broader and includes compliance with industryspecific privacy laws and regulations as well as privacy laws and regulations that govern how personal data-from customers, employees, or vendors-is processed, stored, collected, used, shared, and disposed.
+Data governance also includes policies and protocols regarding data ethics-in particular, managing the tension between how the company may use customer data in a legally permissible way and customer expectations as to how their data will be used.
 Managing this tension poses significant reputation and trust risks for companies and represents a critical challenge for leadership.

 To oversee cybersecurity and data governance more holistically:

-Insist on a robust data governance framework that makes clear what data is being collected, how it is

-- stored, managed, and used, and who makes decisions regarding these issues. - Clarify which business leaders are responsible for data governance across the enterprise - including the roles of the chief information officer, chief information security officer, and chief compliance officer. - Reassess how the board through its committee structure - assigns and coordinates oversight responsibility for the company's cybersecurity and data governance frameworks, including privacy, ethics, and hygiene.
+- Insist on a robust data governance framework that makes clear what data is being collected, how it is stored, managed, and used, and who and how decisions are made regarding these issues. - Clarify which business leaders are responsible for data governance across the enterprise including the roles of the chief product officer, chief information officer, chief information security officer, chief data officer, and chief compliance officer. - Reassess how the board-through its committee structure-assigns and coordinates oversight responsibility for the company's cybersecurity and data governance frameworks, including privacy, ethics, and hygiene.

-An increasingly critical area of data governance is the company's use of Al to analyse data as part of the company's decision-making process.
-Boards should understand the process for how Al is developed and deployed.
+An increasingly critical area of data governance is the company's use of AI to analyse data as part of the company's decision-making process.
+Boards should understand the process for how AI is developed and deployed.
 What are the most critical AI systems and processes the company has deployed?
-To what extent is bias - conscious or unconscious - built into the strategy, development, algorithms, deployment, and outcomes of Al-enabled processes?
-What regulatory compliance and reputational risks are posed by the company's use of Al, particularly given the global regulatory focus on the need for corporate governance processes to address Al-related risks, such as bias and privacy?
-How is management mitigating these risks?

-Many directors may be uncomfortable with responsibility for overseeing Al risk because of their lack of expertise in this area.
-But, boards need to find a way to exercise their supervision obligations, even in areas that are technical, if those areas present enterprise risk, which is already true for AI at some companies.
-That does not mean that directors must become AI experts, or that they should be involved in day-to-day AI operations or risk management.
-But directors at companies with significant Al programs should consider how they will ensure effective board-level oversight with respect to the growing opportunities and risks presented by AI."
+To what extent is bias-conscious or unconscious-built into the strategy, development, algorithms, deployment, and outcomes of AI-enabled processes?
+What regulatory compliance and reputational risks are posed by the company's use of AI, particularly given the global regulatory focus on the need for corporate governance processes to address AI-related risks, such as bias and privacy?
+How is management mitigating theserisks?
+Many directors may be uncomfortable with responsibility for overseeing Al risk because of a lack of expertise.
+But, as observed by Debevoise & Plimpton: "As the regulatory body has made clear with respect to cybersecurity, boards need to find a way to exercise their supervision obligations, even in areas that are technical, if those areas present enterprise risk, which is already true for Al at some companies.
+That does not mean that directors must become Al experts or that they should be involved in day-to- day Al operations or risk management.
+But directors at companies with significant Al programs should consider how they will ensure effective board-level oversight with respect to the growing opportunities and risks presented by Al."